-Understanding the differences between the two types of stress can help us manage stressful situations in our daily lives.
+Understanding the differences between the two types of stress can help us manage stressful situations in our daily lives and improve our well-being.
 In a TED talk on ‘how to make stress your friend’, health psychologist Kelly McGonigal posed the question: ‘Is it merely the belief that stress is bad for us that negatively affects us?’

 From one particular study, she noted that people who believed stress to be harmful to their health were 43% more likely to die from health-related issues, compared with those who didn’t.
 In fact, those who experienced higher stress levels but didn’t see it as detrimental to their health had less risk of premature death than those who had little stress in the first place.